 I have to admit I was fairly skeptical about my trip to Nice in June, after being so disappointed in nearby Marseille.
 Would it be another over-hyped French seaside city?
 Amazingly, I fell completely in love with Nice from the first day!
 The city reminds me dearly of Paris but with endless pops of color along the boulevards!
-For that reason, I couldn’t help but feel that Nice was the Miami Beach of France – a vibrant and lively city perched on the sunny Mediterranean shoreline.
+For that reason, I couldn’t help but feel that Nice was kind of like the Miami Beach of France – a vibrant and lively city perched on the sunny Mediterranean shoreline.

-Getting around Nice is fairly easy, with an above-ground tram (I am a huge fan of these!) taking you to most places, and a very walkable downtown neighborhood called Vielle Ville, meaning old town.
+Getting around Nice is fairly easy, with an above-ground tram (I am a huge fan of these!) taking you to most places, and a very walkable downtown neighborhood called Vielle Ville, meaning “Old Town.”
 I wandered through the tiny streets scented with freshly baked croissants and took photos of the classical church façades that appeared every few blocks.

 Colline du Château